-(d) Other movements and groups

-20. The following movements and groups are not represented by the Jewish Agency and the Vaad Leumi:

-(1) The Communist Party (represented only in the Vaad Leumi): The party is opposed to Zionism and believes in the practicability of Arab-Jewish cooperation, once Palestine is free of outside influence.
-In its evidence before UNSCOP, which consisted largely of an indictment of British policy, it declared that it had worked for the transfer of the Palestine problem to the United Nations, that it greeted United Nations intervention as "an achievement for the peoples of Palestine" and that it favoured continuing United Nations responsibility for the achievement of its objective: a bi-national State.
+- (d) Other wovements and groups - 20.
+The following movements and groups are not represented by the Jewish Agency and the Vaad Leumi: - The party is opposed to Zionism and believes in the practicability of Arab-Jewish co-operation, once Palestine is free of outside influence.
+In its evidence before UNSCOP, which consisted largely of an indictment of British policy, it declared that it had worked for the transfer of the Palestine problem to the United Nations, that it greeted United Nations intervention as "an achievement for the peoples of Palestine" and that it favoured continuing United Nat ons responsibility for the achievement of its objective: a bi-national State.
 The party's membership is estimated at 6,000.
-Its leading figures are Mr. Meir Vilner, Dr. Ehrlich and Mr. Mikunis; all three represented it before UNSCOP.

-(2) Palestine Communist Union: This is a small party, numbering approximately 700, which seceded frau the Communist Party of Palestine because its members favoured Zionist aspirations.
+Its leading figures are Mr. Meir Vilner, Dr. Ehrlich and Mr. Mikunis; all three represented it before UNSCOP. - (2) Palestine Communist Union: This is a small party, numbering approximately 700, which seconded from the Communist Party of Palestine because its members favoured Zionist aspirations.
 It has taken no part in elections to the Elected Assembly and is not affiliated to the World Zionist Organization.
-Its spokesman before UNSCOP was Mr. Preminger, who outlined a scheme for "territorial federalism", i.e., a joint Arab-Jewish State composed of districts possessing regional authorities of their own.

-(3) Ihud (Union) and the League for Jewish-Arab Rapprochement: These two movements are not strictly speaking political parties and they take no port in elections.
+Its spokesman before UNSCOP was Mr. Prominger, who outlined a scheme for "territorial federalism", i.e., a joint Arab-Jewish State composed of districts possessing regional authorities of their own. - (3) Ihud (Union) and the League for Jewish-Arab Repprochement : These two movements are not strictly speaking political parties and they take no part in elections.